achen04/Sorting/ReadMe.md

 /////////////////////PURPOSE///////////////////////////////////////////////
-1. The purpose of this program is to sort large amounts of data numbers by three different sorting methods.
+The purpose of this program is to sort large amounts of data numbers by three different sorting methods.
 For this particular program, data can be sorted through bubble sort, insertion sort, and radix sort, depending on the user.

 //////////////////////FILES////////////////////////////////////////////////
-2.
-	-IntVector.h: This file defines the functions that are used in the Intvector.cpp file, which are functions to create a dynamic array that makes up the vector.

-	-IntVector.cpp: This file contains the functions that are needed to create the vector, which includes add, expand, set, and get.

 	-sortnums.cpp: This file contains the main and the functions that are needed for sorting.
 All sorting functions are in this file.

-//////////////////////TO COMPILE//////////////////////////////////////////
-3.  use included Makefile

-////////////////////////DATA STRUCTURES//////////////////////////////////
-4. The main data structure used in this assignment is a dynamic array.
-The dynamic array is what the IntVector is.
-Thus, the vector of numbers is in fact a dynamic array.
-A dynamic array is first created in the constructor.
-It can expand when the capacity is full.
-Expansion is done by first creating a bigger array (in this case it is twice the size of the original capacity), then copying data from the old to the new array, and then deleting the old array, and now setting the pointer to the new array, and finally updating the capacity.
-When the program is done running, the destructor deletes the dynamic array as it is no longer needed.
-A dynamic array is useful in this case as it is not known how many numbers/how much data is being inputed, and thus an array that can dynamically expand according to the number of inputed numbers is ideal.

 ////////////////////////////ALGORITHM//////////////////////////////////////
-5.

 ------------------------BUBBLE SORT----------------------------------------

 The first sort is the bubble sort.
 The following is the algorithm for bubble sort: